cyrraz/plothist/docs/advanced/model_examples.rst

 The idea is to have a ``data_hist`` corresponding to any kind of data representing a count of entries for a variable, a ``signal_hist`` corresponding to the signal model, and a list of ``background_hists`` used to model everything that is not the signal.
 We also define three functions that will be used as model components.

 We also show an example of how to scale the model to the data.
-We take advantage that the histograms are separated from the plotting functions to do this, so we can manipulate them as we want before plotting.
+We take advantage that the histograms are separated from the plotting functions to do this, so they can be manipulated.

 .. code-block:: python